The Devil and Daniel Webster: Slavery

 In his speech, Webster denounces slavery.
-Earlier, he states flatly "A man is not a piece of property."
-Later, there is this description "And when he talked of those enslaved, and the sorrows of slavery, his voice got like a big bell."
+Earlier, he states flatly: "A man is not a piece of property."
+Later, there is this description: "And when he talked of those enslaved, and the sorrows of slavery, his voice got like a big bell."
 Benét acknowledges the evil by having the devil say: "When the first wrong was done to the first Indian, I was there.
 When the first slaver put out for the Congo, I stood on her deck."
 As for Webster, "He admitted all the wrong that had ever been done.
 But he showed how, out of the wrong and the right, the suffering and the starvations, something new had come.
 And everybody had played a part in it, even the traitors."

 The real Daniel Webster was willing to compromise on slavery in favor of keeping the Union together, disappointing some radical abolitionists, but he held that only the preservation of the Union could keep anti-slavery forces active in the slave areas.
 This desire to end the institution was a mainspring of his support for the Union.

 Treatment of aboriginal Americans

-The story may be seen as ambivalent on the treatment of the aboriginal Americans.
+The story may be seen as sympathetic to the plight of the aboriginal Americans.
 Webster states "If two New Hampshiremen aren't a match for the devil, we might as well give the country back to the Indians."
-However, the stranger/Satan remarks that "When the first wrong was done to the first Indian, I was there", which implies the author's acknowledgement that aboriginal Americans were sometimes wronged.
+The stranger/Satan remarks that "When the first wrong was done to the first Indian, I was there," which implies the author's acknowledgement that aboriginal Americans were sometimes wronged.
 "King Philip, wild and proud as he had been in life, with the great gash in his head that gave him his death wound" is noted as a notorious villain of American history (the historical King Philip (Metacomet), died from a gunshot to the heart, not a gash to the head).

-Yet later on, Daniel Webster's appeal to the jury on "what it means to be American" specifically includes King Philip among "the Americans".
+Yet later on, Daniel Webster's appeal to the jury on "what it means to be American" specifically includes King Philip among "the Americans."
 This is an anachronism, as the historical Daniel Webster would have been unlikely to express such an opinion.
 The narrator also expresses sympathy for King Philip when he tells us that one juror "heard the cry of his lost nation" in Webster's eloquent appeal.

-These ambiguities probably reflect ambivalent perceptions of this aspect of American history in the 20th century at the time of writing, rather than at the time when the story is supposed to take place.